 - Select the VM that require protection for business continuity and customize the boot order, if needed.

-- Select the recovery site as your private cloud and the default recovery server as the private cloud cluster or the resource group you created.
+Select the recovery site as your private cloud and the default recovery server as the private cloud cluster or the resource group you created.
 Select vsanDatastore for the recovery datastore on your private cloud.
-Note: You can customize the host option for individual virtual machines under the VM Settings option.